Odin (EP)

 Odin is an EP by Japanese heavy metal band Loudness.
-It was released in Japan in 1985, with and without the instrumental tracks.
+The EP was released in Japan in 1985, with and without the instrumental tracks.
 All tracks on the EP were included on the soundtrack of the Japanese anime film Odin: Photon Sailer Starlight, released that same year.

 Track listing

 All music by Akira Takasaki, and all lyrics by Minoru Niihara.